rharbird/microbit-challenges/docs/source/tutorials/template.rst

 Ideas for Projects with the Compass
 ===================================
-* List projects that students can make with the microbit.
+* List projects that students can make with the micro:bit.